Emanuel Augustus: Professional career

-At the near the end career in 2008 Augustus would win 3 fight win streak in including a KO victory of Jakkirt Suwunnalirt to win the WBO oriental welterweight title.
-This would be the last title win of his career.
-As he would return to the United States and lose his next 5 retiring in 2011.
-He is still looked back on by many fans for his entertaining fighting style and showmanship he is viewed as one of the best journeyman in the sport of boxing.
+Near the end of his career in 2008, Augustus had a three win fight streak, including a KO victory of Jakkirt Suwunnalirt to win the WBO oriental welterweight title.
+This would be the last title win of his career, as he would return to the United States and lose his next 5 retiring in 2011.

 Titles

-After going on a 7 fight unbeaten streak he travelled to Norwich, Norfolk, U.K. On September 26th 1998.
-To take on British fighter Jon Thaxton he would get a TKO victory in the 7th round to win both the WBO Inter-Continental Light Welterweight Championship and the IBF Inter-Continental Light Welterweight Championship.
+After going on a 7 fight unbeaten streak he traveled to Norwich, Norfolk, U.K. on September 26, 1998 to take on British fighter Jon Thaxton, ending in a TKO victory in the 7th round to win both the WBO Inter-Continental Light Welterweight Championship and the IBF Inter-Continental Light Welterweight Championship.

 On April 2, 2004, Augustus became the IBA light welterweight champion defeating Alex Trujillo by unanimous decision.

 On December 9, 2006, he became the WBC Continental Americas light welterweight champion by defeating Russell Stoner Jones.

 On July 4, 2008, he knocked out Jakkirt Suwunnalirt in Sydney, Australia, to win the WBO Oriental welterweight title.